 30 June 2021

 Gyroscope Therapeutics Limited respects your privacy and is committed to protecting your personal data.
-This Privacy Notice will inform you as to how we use and disclose your personal data when you visit our websites, or that of any affiliate of Gyroscope Therapeutics Limited (regardless of where you visit it from), and when we process your personal data for other purposes.
+This Privacy Notice will inform you as to how we use and disclose your personal data when you visit our website, or that of any affiliate of Gyroscope Therapeutics Limited (regardless of where you visit it from), and when we process your personal data for other purposes.
 It also sets out your privacy rights and how the law protects you.

 IF YOU DO NOT AGREE WITH ANY PART OF THIS PRIVACY NOTICE, THEN PLEASE DO NOT USE ANY OF THE SERVICES.Alternatively, if you do not agree with part of this privacy notice relating to cookies, you can change your privacy settings to limit some access to our processing data.
 This can be done via our Cookie Notice.
 Please also refer to the “Your Legal Rights” section below, which sets out your further options.

 This Privacy Notice aims to give you information on how Gyroscope Therapeutics Limited, or any affiliate, collects and processes your personal data through your use of the Site or any affiliate site using this Privacy Notice, including any data you may provide through the Site, together with other processing activities that we may need to undertake, and which are not covered by separate specific privacy notices.